 Linda Hunt, LMT Linda graduated from East West College in 1990 and has been a Licensed Massage Therapist since 1991.
 After graduation she held the positions of Director of Admissions and Dean of Students before joining the faculty in 1993.
-Over the years she has taught introductory massage techniques and Polarity Therapy; she currently teaches Student Clinic.
-She took her advanced training in Polarity Therapy and earned her certification of Associate Polarity Practitioner through the American Polarity Therapy Association in 1997.
-Linda has an eclectic practice in SW Portland specializing in Polarity, craniosacral therapy and shamanic practices.
-She also mentors students in their journey toward understanding the subtle nuances of being a bodyworker.
+Over the years, she has taught introductory massage techniques and Polarity Therapy; she currently teaches Clinic.
+Linda earned her certification as Associate Polarity Practitioner through the American Polarity Therapy Association in 1997.
+She enjoys mentoring students in their journey toward understanding the subtle nuances of being a bodyworker.
 Linda blends technique, knowledge, intuition and a sense of fun to create a very positive learning experience for her students.